The Lowdown on New Top Denver Gyms 2023

 There are some downsides to WTF.
 Boxing can be intimidating if you are new.
 It can be frustrating when you’re trying to combine punches and defensive moves and you can’t put it together.
 But the trainers are great at helping people pick boxing up and Worth The Fight’s programming is specifically designed to make it easier to perform complicated combinations.
 Once you get the hang of boxing, you’ll be hooked.
 Also, if you’re looking for a workout that is more akin to CrossFit with a focus on barbells, that’s not what WTF offers for the most part.
 There are no barbells, pull-up bars, kips, etc., but WTF workouts will kick your butt anyway.

-WTF Boxing is a female-owned minority-owned business.
+WTF Boxing is a BIPOC-owned, women-owned, LGBTQ-owned gym.
 The owners are Uptown Denver locals who are passionate about bringing about health transformations to their members, and they are in their Denver fitness studio every day helping members along their fitness journey.
 It’s a very personalized experience – WTF cares about every member.
-They hold events to help the community bond, manually write their messages rather spamming automated messages, and send handwritten cards to their members.
+They hold events to help the community bond and send handwritten cards to their members.

 🔸F45 Denver is a new gym in downtown Denver offering a great workout consisting of circuit-based high intensity interval training.